Fijishi-Enterprises/BenthicIMG-Analyser/docs/installation.rst

 A few package/OS combinations may need additional steps:

-- ``scipy`` on Windows

-  - Installing SciPy with the requirements file will fail for two reasons.
-First, NumPy needs to be installed as NumPy+MKL, and the binary for that isn't on PyPI.
-Second, even after getting the NumPy install right, installing SciPy with pip fails for some reason (the first problem is ``libraries openblas not found in [ ... ] NOT AVAILABLE``).

-  - What to do: First install NumPy+MKL and then SciPy manually using the .whl files here: http://www.lfd.uci.edu/~gohlke/pythonlibs/ Then run the requirements file to install the rest of the packages.

 - ``psycopg2`` on Linux

   - If you get ``Error: pg_config executable not found``, you may have to install a Linux package first: ``postgresql95-devel`` on Red Hat/CentOS, ``libpq-dev`` on Debian/Ubuntu, ``libpq-devel`` on Cygwin/Babun. (`Source <http://stackoverflow.com/questions/11618898/pg-config-executable-not-found>`__)